DyingDown/dyingdown.github.io/theme-last-guide/docs/en/page.md

   tag:
     show_count: false # false
     alphabet_index: false # true
+    korean:
+      enabled: true
 ```

-`alphabet_index` tags are grouped by first letter with search and navigation（Support Only English）
+`alphabet_index` tags are grouped by first letter with search and navigation（Support Only English, Chinese, Japanese, Korean）

+Korean words are categorized differently from Chinese or English.
+In Korean dictionaries and indexes, words are grouped by their initial consonant (초성, Choseong).
+For example:

+- “가방” will be categorized under ㄱ

+- “나무” will be categorized under ㄴ

+enabled: false → Do not apply Choseong grouping; all Korean entries will be placed under the # section by default

 ## Friends Links